echaya/plugged/plugged/render-markdown.nvim/README.md

         position = 'overlay',
         -- Replaces '#+' of 'atx_h._marker'
-        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the array using a cycle icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the list using a cycle icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
         -- Added to the sign column if enabled
-        -- The 'level' is used to index into the array using a cycle signs = { '󰫎 ' },
+        -- The 'level' is used to index into the list using a cycle signs = { '󰫎 ' },
         -- Width of the heading background:
         --  block: width of the heading text
         --  full:  full width of the window
-        -- Can also be an array of the above values in which case the 'level' is used -- to index into the array using a clamp width = 'full',
+        -- Can also be a list of the above values in which case the 'level' is used -- to index into the list using a clamp width = 'full',
+        -- Amount of margin to add to the left of headings -- If a floating point value < 1 is provided it is treated as a percentage of the available window space -- Margin available space is computed after accounting for padding -- Can also be a list of numbers in which case the 'level' is used to index into the list using a clamp left_margin = 0,
-        -- Amount of padding to add to the left of headings left_pad = 0,
+        -- Amount of padding to add to the left of headings -- If a floating point value < 1 is provided it is treated as a percentage of the available window space -- Can also be a list of numbers in which case the 'level' is used to index into the list using a clamp left_pad = 0,
-        -- Amount of padding to add to the right of headings when width is 'block' right_pad = 0,
+        -- Amount of padding to add to the right of headings when width is 'block' -- If a floating point value < 1 is provided it is treated as a percentage of the available window space -- Can also be a list of numbers in which case the 'level' is used to index into the list using a clamp right_pad = 0,
-        -- Minimum width to use for headings when width is 'block' min_width = 0,
+        -- Minimum width to use for headings when width is 'block' -- Can also be a list of integers in which case the 'level' is used to index into the list using a clamp min_width = 0,
         -- Determins if a border is added above and below headings border = false,
+        -- Alway use virtual lines for heading borders instead of attempting to use empty lines border_virtual = false,
         -- Highlight the start of the border using the foreground highlight border_prefix = false,
         -- Used above heading for border
         above = '▄',
         -- Used below heading for border
         below = '▀',
-        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = {
+        -- The 'level' is used to index into the list using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = {
             'RenderMarkdownH1Bg',